16: No Such Thing As A Ghost In Poland

 Yeah, I just, that's one thing that I know about him because you watch videos of him and it's, it's, it's actually, in terms of Schadenfreude, the funniest videos online.

-Because you see this man like just like, yeah, I'm gonna own it.
+Because you see this man like just like, yeah, I'm going to own it.
 Look at these buses.

-I'm gonna go right over them.
-It's gonna be awesome.
+I'm going to go right over them.
+It's going to be awesome.

 And every single time